HarmanG1/Huffman-Compression-C-Implementation/README.md

 This file contains my implementation of the Huffman encoder.

+- `-h`: Shows help
+- `-i infile`: Input containing graph (default: stdin)
+- `-o outfile`: Output of computed path (default: stdout)
+- `-v`: Enable verbose printing of statistics.

 ### decode.c

 This file contains my implementation of the Huffman decoder.

+- `-h`: Shows help
+- `-i infile`: Input containing graph (default: stdin)
+- `-o outfile`: Output of computed path (default: stdout)
+- `-v`: Enable verbose printing of statistics.

 ### node.c,h

-Contains the source and header files
+Contains the source and header files for the node ADT

 ### stack.c,h

-Contains the source and header files
+Contains the source and header files for the stack ADT

 ### code.c,h

-Contains the source and header file
+Contains the source and header file for the code ADT

 ### pq.c,h

-Contains the sorce and header file
+Contains the sorce and header file for the priority queues ADT

 ### huffman.c,h

-Contains the source and header file
+Contains the source and header file for the huffman functions

 ### Makefile